-Across the country, communities in the StriveTogether Cradle to Career Network are working to put more young people on a path to economic mobility by addressing barriers to equitable outcomes.
+Across the country, communities in the StriveTogether Cradle to Career Network are working to put more young people on a path to economic mobility.
 StriveTogether’s seven cradle-to-career outcome areas are critical milestones that shape a child’s educational journey and future success.
 Each post in this series will provide an in-depth look at one of these key areas, highlighting the challenges, opportunities, and impactful strategies that can drive positive change.

 These numbers are particularly staggering because research shows that middle-grade math is a predictor of high school graduation.
 Achievement in eighth-grade math is also associated with later life outcomes such as income, educational attainment, declines in teen motherhood, incarceration, and arrest rates.
 According to the Center for Policy Research at Harvard, “Recent losses…represent a 1.6% decline in present value of lifetime earnings for the average K-12 student (or $19,400), totaling $900 billion for the 48 million students enrolled in public schools during the 2020-21 school year.”

 In Texas, two Cradle to Career Network members — E3 Alliance and The Commit Partnership — are improving middle-grade math outcomes by shifting practices and policies, from the local to the state level.
-Their dedicated efforts showcase the importance of targeted strategies, data analysis, and community involvement in shaping the future of students, particularly those from historically underserved communities.
+Their dedicated efforts showcase the importance of targeted strategies, data analysis, and community involvement in shaping the future of students.

 E3 Alliance | Central Texas